Rayin-saber/yinrui.github.io/_pages/about.md

 - [Jan.2024] Our paper "Changes in Cyclic Guanosine Monophosphate Channel of 661w Cells In vitro with Excessive Light Time" was accepted by the Journal of Ophthalmic & Vision Research.
 - [Jan.2024] I am serving as an Associate Editor in the Journal of Heliyon, Bioinformatics and Computational Biology Section.
 - [Jan.2024] Our paper "SGCL-LncLoc: an interpretable deep learning model for improving lncRNA subcellular localization prediction with supervised graph contrastive learning" was accepted by Big Data Mining and Analytics.
-- [Jan.2024] Daphne Calin joined our lab as an undergraduate research assistant, welcome!
+- [Jan.2024] Daphne Calin joined our lab as an undergraduate research assistant.
+Welcome!
 - [Dec.2023] Our paper "Developing Ethics and Equity Principles, Terms, and Engagement Tools to Advance Health Equity and Researcher Diversity in AI and Machine Learning: Modified Delphi Approach" was accepted by JMIR AI.
 - [Dec.2023] Our paper "LncLocFormer: a Transformer-based deep learning model for multi-label lncRNA subcellular localization prediction by using localization-specific attention mechanism" was accepted by Bioinformatics.
 - [Nov.2023] Our paper "CLCAP: Contrastive Learning Improves Antigenicity Prediction for Influenza A Virus Using Convolutional Neural Networks" was accepted by Methods.